 Out-of-spec soil with too high a moisture content can be dried very effectively with LKD.
 Quite often, simply mixing in a small percentage of LKD with the wet soil will bring the soil characteristics into spec and eliminate the need to bring in fill material, potentially saving thousands of dollars.

-Used in light doses associated with agricultural lime application rates, Lime Kiln Dust is an excellent ag lime.
-In fact, its high calcium lime component suggests that less LKD may be used compared to standard ground limestone.
+Used in light doses associated with agricultural lime application rates, Lime Kiln Dust and Lime Slurry can be an excellent ag-lime.
+In fact, their high calcium and fast acting lime component suggests that less lime may be used compared to standard ground limestone.
+As always, consult your local soils engineer for the appropriate application.

 Gilmour & Company’s LKD is regularly tested for purity and has proven to be an excellent source for ag lime.